-Global aerospace and defense (A&D) fuel market valuation was around USD 8.4 billion in 2014 and is expected to grow at an estimated CAGR of over 6% from 2015 to 2022.
-Global economic growth, increasing entry of low cost airlines, and rising aircraft demand from emerging economies such as China and India is expected to foster industry development.
+The global aerospace and defense (A&D) fuel market size was valued at around USD 8.4 billion in 2014 and is expected to grow at an estimated CAGR of over 6% from 2015 to 2022.
+Global economic growth, increasing entry of low-cost airlines, and rising aircraft demand from emerging economies, such as China and India, are expected to foster industry growth.

 Increasing global passenger traffic of around 10 to 12% annually is likely to boost aerospace fuel demand.
 Rapid recovery from a steep decline in recent years and expanding production plans in the aircraft manufacturing sector are also expected to drive phenomenal growth over the forecast period.

 Expansion of production activities by major market players such as Boeing and Airbus of around 46 and 42 per month respectively is likely to increase fuel demand.
 Increasing access to low-cost carriers, particularly in Asian and Latin American countries, coupled with enhancements in global fiscal conditions is expected to increase market revenue as well.